hubgit/vege-table/README.md

 ## Getting started

-The easiest way to get started is to clone the [grocery-store](https://github.com/hubgit/grocery-store/) repository, copy one of the example folders (remove the .json files and add a unique `db` attribute to the `vege-table` element in `index.html`), then put the folder on a web server.
-There is admittedly little documentation at the moment, but hopefully that will improve soon…
+The easiest way to get started is to use the [vege-table](https://github.com/hubgit/vege-table/projects.html) web interface to create projects.

 Alternatively - or if you'd like to help with development - follow the full instructions below.